Table of Contents

 View on Amazon.com ➜

-There is nothing worse than being caught in a rainstorm while camping without the proper rain protection.
-But if you bring a quality windproof travel umbrella like the one pictured then you’ll be sure to be prepared no matter what the conditions end up being like.
-This one weighs under one pound, it’s super compact at only 12 inches when collapsed, and comes with a lifetime replacement guarantee.
+There is nothing worse than being caught in a rainstorm while camping without the proper protection.
+But if you bring a quality windproof travel umbrella, you’ll be sure to be prepared no matter the conditions.
+This one weighs under one pound, is super compact at only 12 inches when collapsed, and it comes with a lifetime replacement guarantee.
+You can easily fit 2 people under it for downpours, but it’s also useful for shade on a sunny day.

 travel umbrella